|

 Various creationist organizations, including Answers in Genesis, the Creation Research Society and the Institute for Creation Research, have for many years produced creationism-friendly instruction material to be used in parochial schools.
 They have also made numerous attempts to promote legislation to permit this type of material to be taught in public schools.
 Most of these attempts have subsequently been blocked by court rulings.
 For instance, in 1982 a U.S. District Court ruled that a 1981 Arkansas law requiring "balanced treatment" for "creation-science" was an impermissible violation of the separation between church and state.
 The judge further ruled that "creation science" is not science and is instead a religious notion.
 Similarly, in 1987 the U.S. Supreme Court ruled against a Louisiana "creationism act" that prohibited the teaching of evolution in public schools unless accompanied by instruction in "creation science."
 More recently, in 2005 a U.S. district judge in Dover, Pennsylvania ruled against a local school district that had attempted to require "intelligent design" material to be presented as an alternative to evolution.
 For additional details on these cases, see Court cases.

 Another indication of the continuing (and perhaps growing) influence of creationism is the popularity of the new Creation Museum in Petersburg, Kentucky (near Cincinnati, Ohio).
 This facility features a series of exhibits depicting, among other things, the creation in 4000 BC, a global flood in 2350 BC that deposited all fossil layers, and humans and dinosaurs living together.
 Murals contrast "human reason" with "God's Word."
-Since it opened in 2007, the museum has attracted over 1,000,000 visitors (as of August 2010).
-In December 2010 the Answers in Genesis organization, which operations the Creation Museum, announced that it has purchased a nearby site to construct an even larger museum devoted to Noah's Ark.
-The new museum, like the existing museum, will presume a highly literal reading of the Bible, and will take a hostile stance to modern science in general and to evolution in particular [NCSE2010].
+Since it opened in 2007, the museum has attracted over 3,000,000 visitors (as of May 2017).
+In July 2016 the Answers in Genesis organization, which operations the Creation Museum, opened an even larger museum devoted to Noah's Ark.
+The Ark Encounter, like the Creation Museum, presumes a highly literal reading of the Bible, and takes a hostile stance to modern science in general and to evolution in particular.

 Groups supporting creationism and intelligent design are very active politically, pressing their case in the U.S. and internationally [Lebo2008; Lebo2010].
 Some of these groups have now joined forces with opponents of environmental protection measures.
 Together they are promoting legislation to require that students be taught "all sides of evidence" on evolution and global warming [Kaufman2010; Zimmerman2010].

 Along this line, a 2013 study by researchers at the Massachusetts Institute of Technology found the surprising result that only 11% of Americans belong to religions that openly reject evolution.
 These results suggest that the main issue here is not between science and religion, but instead between religious movements that have made their peace with science and small fundamentalist groups who have not.
-These results also suggest that many religious adherents do not know the official positions taken by their own denominations [2013].
+Evidently many religious adherents who oppose evolution do not understand the official positions taken by their own denominations [Lee2013].

 At this point in time, the conventional scientific picture of the earth as approximately 4.5 billion years old, with primitive bacteria in the distant past to flowering plants and vertebrates several hundred million years ago and ultimately to Homo sapiens within the past million years, is very well established.
 Geological dates are particularly well established, confirmed by numerous independent schemes that rely on fundamental processes such as radioactivity.
 As biologist Kenneth Miller has observed, "The consistency of the [radiometric] data ... is nothing short of stunning."
 [Miller1999, pg.
 76].
 This is discussed in more detail at Ages and Reliability.